Eligibility for Flagship Programme

 - Have a distinguished academic background and in particular a degree in law

 - Have a minimum of a second class upper division (2.1) or equivalent according to British undergraduate degree classification system) from a university with a reputable law faculty

 - Be a qualified practising lawyer in any African jurisdiction with a minimum of three years post qualified experience (PQE)

 - Have permanent residence and currently be working in an African country (in-house, private practice, government).
 Exceptions made for approved sabbaticals i.e studying abroad etc)

 - Be fluent in English.
-French, Portuguese, Arabic are desirable for certain placements
+French, Cantonese, Mandarin, Portuguese, or Arabic may be desirable for certain placements

 - Have a record of having performed high quality work which can be verified by strong referees familiar with the individual’s work

 - A clear plan of returning to the home jurisdiction at the end of the secondment and a commitment to sharing the skills acquired on secondment with others

 - Be committed to developing legal skills across a range of practice areas and to participating in all aspects of the secondment programme